bytebase/bytebase/proto/gen/grpc-doc/v1/README.md

-<a name="bytebase-v1-ListSlowQueryResponse"></a>
+<a name="bytebase-v1-ListSlowQueriesResponse"></a>

-### ListSlowQueryResponse
+### ListSlowQueriesResponse
-ListSlowQueryResponse is the response of listing slow query.
+ListSlowQueriesResponse is the response of listing slow query.

 | Field | Type | Label | Description |